Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 How to propagate a Lucky Bamboo from stem cuttings

-Take 2-3 in. long stem cuttings from a healthy Lucky Bamboo and dip the lower cut-end of the cutting in a rooting hormone to hasten rooting.
+Take 2-3 inches long stem cuttings from a healthy Lucky Bamboo and dip the lower cut-end of the cutting in a rooting hormone to hasten rooting.

-Insert the cutting in moist, free-draining rooting soil and lightly firm the soil around the cutting.
+Insert the cutting in moist, free-draining, rooting soil and lightly firm the soil around the base of the cutting.

 Cover the set up with clear polythene sheet to create a greenhouse effect for faster establishment.